karmab/kcli/docs/index.md

 An alternative is to create different WSGI applications and tweak the *WSGIScriptAlias* to serve them from different paths.

+### Calling expose endpoints through REST

+you can check the [swagger spec](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/karmab/kcli/main/kvirt/expose/swagger.yml) to call the different endpoints using your language of choice.

 # Overriding parameters

 You can override parameters in: